simonescob/Agendadj/README.md

 # Agendadj

-It is a system CRUD based on a Agenda maked using Django 2.0
+It is a CRUD system based on a Agenda and maked using Django 2.0